Sorry, you need to enable JavaScript to visit this website.

 Location

-The training will be conducted in partnership with the Friends of the National Arboretum.
-The training will take place at the United States National Arboretum, including the Washington Youth Garden.
+The 2026 Summer Institute will take place at the United States National Arboretum, including the Washington Youth Garden.
 This training takes place both indoors and outdoors.

 Eligible participants

-• Are employed by a DCPS or public charter school (teacher, staff, or administrator) that has an existing school garden program
+• Are associated with a DCPS or public charter school (ex: teacher, staff, administrator, or volunteer) that has an existing school garden program

 • Apply with at least one other school team member